shash42/ApertiumBidixGen/Tool/README.md

 <hr> </hr>
 In totality, it may be a bit overwhelming at once.
 Try to not play with the config files and use the ones provided in the install first.
 Using word-translations mode runs fast so use that initially.
 Then, start by making a new hyperparameter file and adding custom hyperparameters.
 Then customize the word-config / language-pair config and slowly it's easy to understand :)

+<h3> Note on program outputs and issues </h3>

+As many steps in the algorithm take a long time to run, intermediate output is often provided.
+Moreover, as the input format can be a little complex and easy to make mistakes in, efforts have been made to provide detailed error-handling, warning messages.
+In cases where feasible, the program just ignores a particular erroneous input line and continues, but else-where it may be forced to exit with an error status.
+Please read the error-message, and try to fix something in your config files by referring to the detailed README instructions above.
+It is wise to not deviate at all from the above mentioned formats as we might have not handled certain types of erroneous input, which could lead to weird output or long run-times.
+In-case the error seems in-explainable, please open an issue and for faster responses ask on the IRC or use the Apertium mailing-list.
+Any feedback is appreciated!